zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

     - provided certificate must not be root:
         - `Issuer` != `Subject`
         - `Authority Key Identifier` != `Subject Key Identifier`
+    - no existing certificate with the same `<Certificate's Issuer>:<Certificate's Serial Number>` combination.
-    - if certificates with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination already exists:
+    - if certificates with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination already exist:
-        - `Serial Number` of the new certificate must differ from existing certificates.
         - sender must match to the owner of the existing certificates.
+    - the signature (self-signature) and expiration date are valid.
     - parent certificate must be already stored on the ledger and a valid chain to some root certificate can be built.

 Note: Multiple certificates can refer to the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination.

 #### REVOKE_X509_CERT